Islam4049/project-two/README.md

 We planned to begin with authentication features to make sure a user can sign up.
 Once that is working properly, will make sure a user can view all available players in the Database but they won't be able to add the user to their team through this feature.
 We will then make a "Open Pack" feature will a user will essentially open a player back of cards, which they can choose 1 to add to their team.
 After that they will also be able to remove a player from their team.

 ## Development Process
-I was able to go through things as planned, when I realized I had to implement a feature for a user to be able to update a resource.
-This is when I made the createdplayer resource in the back end and then made the functionality in the front end.
+We were able to go through things as planned, when we realized we had to implement a feature for a user to be able to update a resource.
+This is when we made the Add player resource in the back end and then made the functionality in the front end.

 When deleting a created player it needs to be removed from the player database as well.
 ## Future Features